jina-ai/finetuner/docs/2_step_by_step/2_3_login_to_jina_ecosystem.md

 # Login to Jina ecosystem

-Since Finetuner leverage cloud resources for Fine-tuning.
+Since Finetuner leverages cloud resources for Fine-tuning.
 Before starting a fine-tuning job, it is required to login and obtain a token from Jina.
 It is as simple as: